-After spending a few days in Mexico City, we discovered the hippest neighborhood: Colonia Roma.
-It was originally a wealthy ‘burbs just west of the city center where the Spanish erected beautiful colonial homes, but the earthquake of ‘85 basically destroyed this entire part of town.
-It took over twenty years to rebuild and restore Roma to its former glory, thanks to investors who bought up the broken and busted colonial homes, restored facades, gutted interiors, and turned classic mansions into luxurious residences as well as cool restaurants and bars.
+After several Mexico City visits, we discovered our favorite neighborhood: Colonia Roma.
+It was originally a wealthy ‘burbs just west of the city center where the Spanish erected beautiful colonial homes.
+After the 1985 earthquake, the broken colonial homes were restored into luxurious residences as well as cool restaurants and bars.
 Some of the city’s most creative chefs are working in and around Roma today (see our food tour here).

 WHERE TO STAY

 Nima Local House Hotel, Colima 236, http://nimalocalhousehotel.com/.
 A favorite in the barrio.
 It’s boutique, modern, and centrally located.
 Also, you can have breakfast on the terrace.
-You can also inquire with us for rates.
+Inquire us for rates.

 Tierra Garat, Jalapa 99, http://www.garatcafe.com.mx/.
 Esrawe + Cadena-designed coffeehouse makes it modern and bright.
+Best cappuccino hands-down.
 Also one of the few cafes where it opens early at 8am.